LatteScott/Mediawiki/README.md

 file lists technical contributors to the project.
 The COPYING file explains MediaWiki's copyright and license (GNU General Public License, version 2 or later).
 Many thanks to the Wikimedia community for testing and suggestions.

+## Notes:

+This isn't the latest version of media wiki but it has the most support and modification. i made somechanges in the Localsetting,php so that you are able to:
+* upload images and gifs
+* enabled visual edit to ease on edit of your wiki page(s)

+Known bugs:
+* Using a bootstrap would bug the reference button in user setting
+* adding chameleon skin with the bootstrap would broke the whole media wiki